Mokesh-Baskar/100DaysofPython/README.md

 # Day 15
   oops Basic and coffee program with oops concept

+# Day 16
+  amending attributes in a object created from class

 P.S.
 I built this repo as part of my learning journey, drawing some inspiration from Angela Yu's Python course.